 TGbe editor: please make the following change in subclause 36.3.18, P862L7

-—4 μs when the PPDU bandwidth is less than or equal to 160 MHz and the number of spatial streams is less than or equal to 8.
+—(#15261)4 μs when the PPDU bandwidth is less than or equal to 160 MHz.

 TGbe editor: please make the following change in subclause 36.3.18, P862L1

-If the Beamformed subfield in EHT-SIG of an EHT sounding NDP is 1, then the receiver of the EHT sounding NDP should not perform channel smoothing when generating the compressed beamforming feedback report.
+(#16265)If the Beamformed subfield in EHT-SIG of an EHT sounding NDP is equal to 1, then the receiver of the EHT sounding NDP should not perform channel smoothing when generating the compressed beamforming feedback report.

 TGbe editor: please make the following change in subclause 36.3.18, P861L47

-NOTE—The number of EHT-LTF symbols in the EHT sounding NDP is indicated in the Number Of EHT-LTF Symbols field of EHT-SIG.
+(#16358) NOTE—The number of EHT-LTF symbols in the EHT sounding NDP is indicated in the Number Of EHT-LTF Symbols field of the EHT-SIG.